 In California, it is required for a motorcyclist to have on a fitted helmet when they are on the road.
 The helmet must apply to the standards and regulations set by California Vehicle Code 21212 (a).
 Helmets must go through certain requirements before they are allowed to legally be sold to consumers.
 Listed below are a few conditions that have been established under California law:

-Consumer Product Safety Commission.
-With regards to the Consumer Product Safety Act, the CPSC states that a helmet must not have any blinders and cannot block the rider’s view in any way.
-It also states that the helmet should attach securely to the head, even in the case of a fall.
+- Consumer Product Safety Commission (CPSC).
+With regards to the Consumer Product Safety Act, the CPSC requires that a helmet must not have any blinders and cannot block the rider’s view.
+It also clarifies that the helmet should be attached securely on the head, even in the case of a fall or an accident.

-American Society For Testing Materials.
-This association tests the products for impact strength and stability.
+- American Society for Testing Materials.
+This association tests products for impact, strength, and stability.

 Selling helmets that are not up to industry standard is illegal in the state of California.
 Wearing an unapproved helmet is not only unsafe, but it exposes you to legal liability.

 Determining who is at-fault for causing a crash can be a complicated process.
 It is highly recommended to contact an experienced motorcycle accident attorney to help you strengthen your claim before you send it off to the insurance company for investigation.
 Insurance companies often try to lessen the amount of compensation you actually deserve, which is why it is ideal to have an attorney by your side to prevent that from happening.